istio/istio.io/content/en/docs/ops/configuration/extensibility/wasm-module-distribution/index.md

 There are several known limitations with this module distribution mechanism, which will be addressed in future releases:

 - Only HTTP filters are supported.
-- Modules can only be fetched from public OCI image registry.
+- Modules can only be fetched from a public OCI image registry.

 ## Monitor Wasm Module Distribution